Home/Reviews/Resale Assessment/Belysa

 Source: URA REALIS, transactions Jun 2025 to Apr 2026.

-PropNex Investment Suite covered 45 transactions over the past 24 months — 37 three-bedroom deals and 8 four-bedroom deals.
+Over a 24-month window, 45 transactions closed: 37 three-bedroom deals and 8 four-bedroom deals.
 Median 3BR: $1.45M at $1,388 PSF.
 Median 4BR: $1.76M at $1,302 PSF.
-The data agrees with URA.
+The figures line up with URA REALIS.

-The price band is tight. $1,300-$1,500 PSF across the development, with the variance coming from unit size and floor — not from buyer behaviour or panic discounting.
+The price band is tight. $1,300-$1,500 PSF across the development, with the variance coming from unit size and floor, not from buyer behaviour or panic discounting.
 That is what a stable resale market looks like.

 The 12-month trend is flat to slightly appreciating.
 Recent April 2026 deals at $1,422-$1,434 PSF sit roughly in line with mid-2025 deals at $1,371-$1,418 PSF.
 No spike, no collapse.
 The market has settled at a price point and is holding.

-Belysa vs Coco Palms, D'Nest, Palette: The Pasir Ris Resale Stack
+Belysa vs Coco Palms, D'Nest, Palette: the Pasir Ris resale stack

 Pasir Ris private condo supply is concentrated in five 99-year developments: Pasir Ris 8 (newest, integrated MRT), Coco Palms (2018), D'Nest (2017), Palette (2015), and Belysa (2014, former EC).
 Same district, same demand pool, similar tenure remaining.
 The price split is clean.